gab26gadu/Windows-Persistence-Watchdog-Python-Script/README.md

 This project contains a Python script designed to provide advanced persistence, process monitoring, and self-protection features on Windows systems.
 The script attempts privilege elevation via UAC prompt, creates backup copies, maintains multiple persistence mechanisms (registry keys and scheduled tasks), monitors and restarts itself if terminated, and protects against debugging and analysis tools.

-It also includes a batch script for stealth installation, which copies a user-provided executable to a hidden directory and launches it from there, enhancing operational stealth in real or testing scenarios.
+It also includes a batch script for stealth installation named `start.bat`, which copies a user-provided executable to a hidden directory inside `%APPDATA%` (`.SysCache`) and launches it from there, enhancing operational stealth in real or testing scenarios.

 ---